 Curious why stores will switch things up every now and then?
 It’s another tactic!
 As you search for the product you need, you come across new food items you think you need.
 Cha-ching, cha-ching.

-Essentials in the back
+Storing essentials in the back

-Overpriced “healthy” brown eggs
+Selling overpriced “healthy” brown eggs

-Prices ending in .99
+Ending prices in .99

-Higher prices for salty meat
+Charging higher prices for carved meat

 If you have the time and skill to carve a chicken at home, purchasing a whole bird is cheaper per pound than the buying individual cuts that have been prepared and packaged—looking at you, boneless skinless chicken breasts.

 Trust us, the candy bars aren’t at the checkout because it was the “most convenient place to put them.”
 No, it’s for those moments when you want a quick snack in the car after getting seriously hungry from all of that grocery shopping.
 Beware!